Facing the Future:

 GSP Capital Campaign 2024-2027

-Progress as of April 2025
+Progress as of August 2025

 For more than 130 years, 611 Spring Garden Street has been more than just a building.
 It has been a symbol of the German Society of Pennsylvania's rich history, hosting countless concerts, language classes, cultural events, and gatherings.
 This building has been the heart of our community, providing a gathering space for German culture and connections through the generations.